Robustness of competing climatic states: Testing different cloud albedo representations

+Table~\ref{tab:FH_FHCLOUDS} gives the key output characterizing the attractor in both configurations.
+First of all, it is important to verify that the new representation affects neither the global water-mass budget nor the energy budget.
+The increase of cloud albedo at high latitudes reduces the amount of incoming radiation, and the mean surface air temperature by nearly \SI{6}{\celsius}.
+This is correlated to a larger sea ice extent in {\tt SETUP-FH-CL}.
+However, both values of the sea ice cover are of the same order (120-160 millions of km$^2$) as those found in the cold climates at $S_0 = 342$~W/m$^2$ (see Table~2 in \citet{brunetti2019}), suggesting that both attractors are of the same type.
 As a result of the more uneven absorption of solar radiation between high and low latitudes, the transports of enthalpy in both the atmosphere and the ocean (Figs.~\ref{fig:CLOUDtransports}a, b) are stronger in {\tt SETUP-FH-CL}.
-Moreover, the larger sea-ice extent determines an equatorward displacement of the peaks.
-Consistently, the {\tt SETUP-FH-CL} climate has a higher reservoir of available potential energy $P$ (see Fig.~\ref{fig:clouds_lec}) and a stronger LEC.
-Additionally, the moisture transport turns out to be weaker in {\tt SETUP-FH-CL} with its main peaks located closer to Equator, as shown in Fig.~\ref{fig:CLOUDtransports}c.
-Indeed, the average temperature of the planet is greatly reduced with the new high-latitude cloud albedo parametrization, hence the atmosphere as a whole becomes much drier, and a larger sea-ice extent reduces the ocean surface available for water evaporation.
+Moreover, the larger sea-ice extent determines an equatorward displacement of the peaks in the atmospheric transport.
+Consistently with what was found in Section~\ref{sec:3}, the {\tt SETUP-FH-CL} climate has a higher reservoir of available potential energy $P$ (see Fig.~\ref{fig:clouds_lec}) and a weaker moisture transport with its main peaks located closer to Equator, as shown in Fig.~\ref{fig:CLOUDtransports}c.
+Indeed, the average temperature of the planet is greatly reduced with the new high-latitude cloud albedo prescription, hence the atmosphere as a whole becomes much drier, and a larger sea-ice extent reduces the ocean surface available for water evaporation.

-The total MEP turns out to be larger in {\tt SETUP-FH}, as a result of a larger contribution in all components of the MEP budget, except for MEP associated to sensible heat diffusion and viscous processes, as shown in Table~\ref{tab:CLOUDS_MEP}.
-This is due to the stonger hydrological cycle in {\tt SETUP-FH}, confirming the trend observed in Section~\ref{sec:3} for attractors with warmer temperatures.
+The total MEP turns out to be significantly lower in {\tt SETUP-FH-CL}, as a result of a smaller contribution in all components of the MEP budget, except for MEP associated to sensible heat diffusion and viscous processes, as shown in Table~\ref{tab:CLOUDS_MEP}.
+This is due to the weaker hydrological cycle in {\tt SETUP-FH-CL}, confirming the trend observed in Section~\ref{sec:3} for attractors with colder temperatures.
+The change in MEP associated with viscous processes is not statistically significant, and the same holds for the intensity of LEC that is comparable in the two setups, of the same order as in CS at $S_0 = 342$~W/m$^2$ in {\tt SETUP-REF} or {\tt SETUP-FH-CL}, and lower than in WS (see Table~\ref{tab:FH_FHCLOUDS} and Fig.~\ref{fig:clouds_lec}), showing that the attractor is robust with respect to the new cloud prescription.